FOGProject/fog-docs/docs/management/web_management/storage-node-management.md

+---
+title: Storage Node Management
+description: The home page for fog docs with navigation to the various sections
+tags:
+    - storage
+    - storage-node
+    - management
+    - scalability
+    - networking
+    - locations
+---

 # Storage Node Management

 - The Storage Manager introduces the concept of **Storage Groups.** Basically, a storage group is a group of NFS servers that share images and share the load of computers being imaged.
 Any member of a storage group is referred to as a **Storage Node.** You may have as many storage groups as you wish and as many storage nodes within those groups as you wish.
 In each storage group, there is one storage node which is designated as the **Master** of that group.
 Basically, this **Master** node is the node where all image captures go, this node handles multicasting tasks for the group, and is the image replicator the for the group.
 This means that whatever images are stored on this node are what gets distributed to the entire group.